wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 Currently, PowerAuth SDK supports two basic modes of end-to-end encryption, based on ECIES scheme:

 - In "application" scope, the encryptor can be acquired and used during the whole lifetime of the application.
 We used to call this mode as "non-personalized encryption" in the previous versions of SDK.
 - In "activation" scope, the encryptor can be acquired only if `PowerAuthSDK` has a valid activation.
 The encryptor created for this mode is cryptographically bound to the parameters, agreed during the activation process.
 You can combine this encryption with [PowerAuth Symmetric Multi-Factor Signature](#symmetric-multi-factor-signature), in "sign-then-encrypt" mode.

 For both scenarios, you need to acquire `PA2ECIESEncryptor` object, which will then provide interface for the request encryption and the response decryption.
 The object currently provides only low level encryption and decryption methods, so you need to implement your own JSON (de)serialization and request and response processing.

-Following steps are typically required for a full E2EE request and response processing:
+The following steps are typically required for a full E2EE request and response processing:

 1. Acquire the right encryptor from `PowerAuthSDK` instance.
 For example:
    ```swift